A Relaxed Ka\v{c}anov Iteration for the $p$-Poisson Problem: Convergence in the Relaxation Parameter

-Moreover, by $A := A_{[0,\infty]}$ and $V := V_{[0,\infty]}$ we denote the unrelaxed versions. \end{definition} For the ease of readability we skip the proofs of the next two lemmas, which are minor modifications of \cite[Lemma~3]{DE08} and~\cite[Lemma~16]{DieK08}.
-Full details can be found in~\cite{RD06}.\footnote{The proofs in the references are based on second derivatives of the Orlicz functions and our~$\phi_\epsilon$ are not $C^2$ at the points~$\epsilon_-$ and $\epsilon_+$.
-However, one can easily replace in the proofs the second derivatives of~$\phi_\epsilon$ by the upper and lower derivative of $\phi_\epsilon'$.} \begin{lemma} For $P,Q\in\setR^d$
+Moreover, by $A := A_{[0,\infty]}$ and $V := V_{[0,\infty]}$ we denote the unrelaxed versions. \end{definition} The following two lemmas are modifications of similar results of \cite[Lemma~3]{DE08} and~\cite[Lemma~16]{DieK08}.
+In fact, they follow from the properties of uniformly convex Orlicz functions; see Section~\ref{sec:orlicz-functions} from the Appendix for more details. \begin{lemma} For $P,Q\in\setR^d$